 Rivers and friends counter that ScvO2 is more sensitive as an early-warning system in sepsis than lactate (based on their own data), that lactate kinetics are too complex and variable between patients to use it as a standard, that lactate levels often don’t rise even in life threatening sepsis, and that using percent lactate clearance is oversimplified (e.g., it considers a lactate going from 10 to 9 as being the same as one from 4 to 3.6: both are a 10% clearance).
 They also bemoan the fact that people have interpreted Jones’s LACTATES to mean central lines are not needed at all in severe sepsis (although of course they are under current practice standards, to measure central venous pressures).

 But in the rebuttals, things really heated up.

 Clinical Takeaway: All the combatants agree that ScvO2 and lactate provide complementary information.
-I’ll keep checking both, and hope the forthcoming Pittsburgh study lights our way.
+I’ll keep checking both, and hope the forthcoming ProCESS study lights our way.